-This handbook is published by the United States Department of Transportation, Federal Aviation Administration, Airman Testing Standards Branch, AFS-630, P.O.
+This handbook is published by the United States Department of Transportation, Federal Aviation Administration, Airman Testing Branch, P.O.
 Box 25082, Oklahoma City, OK 73125.

-Comments regarding this publication should be sent, in email form, to the following address:
+Comments regarding this publication should be emailed to AFS630comments@faa.gov.

-AFS630comments@faa.gov

 Acknowledgments

 The Helicopter Flying Handbook was produced by the Federal Aviation Administration (FAA) with the assistance of Safety Research Corporation of America (SRCA).
 The FAA wishes to acknowledge the following contributors: